 Board Leadership Structure.
 The roles of Board chair and principal executive officer are currently separated.
+Our Board chair is currently Felix Theeuwes, our Distinguished Scientist, and our principal executive officer is currently James E. Brown, our President and Chief Executive Officer and also a director.
+By having these officers serve on the Board, the Company believes it can better ensure that relevant information is made available directly between management and the Board.
+We also believe this separation of responsibilities provides an appropriate delegation of duties and responsibilities, with our Board chair concentrating on the strategic opportunities and direction of the Company with guidance from the Board, and our principal executive officer focusing on the management and coordination of the operational performance and efforts of the Company in alignment with the strategic guidance and direction offered from the Board of Directors.

-Our Board chair is currently Felix Theeuwes, our Chief Scientific Officer, and our principal executive officer is currently James E. Brown, our President and Chief Executive Officer.
-In December 2010, David R. Hoffmann was designated lead independent director.
-As in the past, it is expected that executive sessions will be conducted including the Chairman and independent directors (excluding the Chief Executive Officer) and including just the independent directors at each regularly scheduled meeting of the Board of Directors.
+In addition, in December 2010, David R. Hoffmann was designated lead independent director.
+As lead independent director, his duties include serving as the principal liaison between the Chairman and the independent directors, consulting with the Chairman concerning information sent to the Board, meeting agendas and schedules for the Board and ensuring that he is available for consultation and direct communication with stockholders, if requested, and he also has the authority to call meetings of the independent directors.
+As in the past, it is expected that executive sessions will be conducted including the Chairman and independent directors (excluding the Chief Executive Officer) and including just the independent directors, in each case with the lead independent director chairing the executive session, at each regularly scheduled meeting of the Board of Directors.